Turnip crinkle virus

 Turnip crinkle virus (TCV) is a plant pathogenic virus of the family Tombusviridae.
-It was first isolated from turnip (Brassica campestris ssp. rapa).
+It was first isolated from turnips (Brassica campestris ssp. rapa).

 Structure

 TCV is a small (4054 nucleotides), single-stranded, positive-sense RNA virus (viral RNA is in the same orientation as mRNA).
 It has been shown to infect various types of plant species, including the common plant models Arabidopsis thaliana and Nicotiana benthamiana.
 Its gRNA encodes for five proteins: p28 and p88 (replication), p8 and p9 (movement) and CP (coat protein or encapsidation).
 The structure of the virus was determined to 3.2 Ångstrom resolution using x-ray crystallography in 1986.
 It is structurally quite similar to the tomato bushy stunt virus.

 A number of non-coding RNA elements have been characterised in the TCV genome; examples are hairpin 5 and the core promoter.

 Replication

 Replication of the viral RNA begins with the migration of p28 to the mitochondrial membrane. p28 migrates to and invaginates the outer mitochondrial membrane; several p88 molecules are brought the newly formed vesicles.
 The viral RNA binds to the p28 bound to the membrane and the RNA dependent RNA polymerase, or p88, initiates replication of the positive strand RNA to produce a minus strand intermediate.
 The negative-strand intermediate is used as a template to produce progeny positive strand RNA.
 The coat proteins p8, p9, and p38, are involved in movement in the plant.